Asad Shan: Career

 Upon graduating with a degree in law and management, he worked as an investment banker in the city of London for two years in Corporate Broking and ECM.
-In 2004, Asad won the Mr. Asia UK competition.
-Inspired by this win, he went to New York to train in method acting at the Lee Strasberg Theatre Institute and in Film Performance at the New York Film Academy. he then moved from the Big Apple to Mumbai, India to begin work in Bollywood.
+Asad won the Mr. Asia UK competition and inspired by this win, he went to New York to train in method acting at the Lee Strasberg Theatre Institute and in Film Performance at the New York Film Academy. he then moved from the Big Apple to Mumbai, India to begin work in Bollywood.

 Within a few months after his move to Mumbai he was seen on the runways at Indian Fashion Week as well as being an ambassador for top fashion labels and eventually became one of the most sought-after veejays for B4U Music.
 In 2009 he was named the 'Best & Sexiest VJ' at the music channel.
 He fronted popular shows like "Just Request", "Star Stop", "Flash" and "India's Top Ten".

-Eventually seeing an opportunity and growth in the UK market, Asad shifted base back to London from Bombay where he started a film production company Iconic Productions UK Limited.
+Eventually seeing an opportunity and growth in the UK market, Asad shifted his base back to London from Bombay where he started a film production company Iconic Productions UK Limited.
 He worked on the company's debut venture, a Bollywood thriller film titled 7 Welcome to London.
 He played Jai in the starring role.
-The film was set in London and had a UK wide release on 9 March 2012.
+The film was set in London and had a UK-wide release on 9 March 2012.

-In the 2016 film London Life he played the protagonist Raj.
+In the 2016 film London Life, he played the protagonist Raj.
 The English film is set in London and is about Indian students who migrate to the UK and the problems they face.

 Since 2011, he is UK's most popular & recognised face on Zee TV's music channel Zing as a host for Brits Bollywood and UK's first Asian Rude Tube show " Grinds My Teeth" which has gathered a huge response in the UK Shan has hosted a daily request show Rock The Vibe in the past for Zing.

-Asad also dabbled as a creative producer for the Black Arts company in Soho London, and has been the creator and host of "The Film Show" on Zing TV from 2015 to 2018, which is an Iconic production and commissioned by Zee TV.
+Asad also dabbled as a creative producer for the Black Arts company in Soho London and has been the creator and host of "The Film Show" on Zing TV from 2015 to 2018, which is an Iconic production, and commissioned by Zee TV.

-Asad is currently filming his first drama serial called "Aabgeenay" written by Qaisra Hayat and directed by Nadeem Siddique.
+Asad started filming his first drama serial called "Aabgeenay" written by Qaisra Hayat and directed by Nadeem Siddique.
+This shoot started in Karachi in 2018 and after 70% of shoot, it was put on hold due to the ceasing of production house.